Everything You Need To Know About Rent-To-Own Homes

 - You don’t think you can save on your own.
 Are you living paycheck to paycheck and having trouble saving?
 Having your monthly rent payments go directly toward a future down payment can help you save because the expense is built into your monthly living expenses.

 - You know where you want to live.
 Rent-to-own leases work best when you know exactly where you want to live.
 When you sign a rent-to-own lease, you should feel confident you want to live in a particular

 When Rent-To-Own Doesn’t Work

 Rent-to-own leases aren’t right for everyone and every situation.
-Here are some situations in which you might not want to choose a rent-to-own lease:
+Here are some situations when you may not want to choose a rent-to-own lease:

-- You aren’t sure you’ll be able to get a loan.
-Continue renting if you aren’t sure you’ll be able to get a loan at the end of your lease.
-Bankruptcies, foreclosures and repossessions on your credit report can all stop you from qualifying for a loan.
+- You aren’t sure you can get a loan.
+You may want to continue renting if you aren’t sure you can get approved for a loan at the end of your lease.
+Bankruptcies, foreclosures and repossessions on your credit report can all get your mortgage application denied.

 - You don’t have a plan to raise your credit score.
-Is a low credit score stopping you from getting a mortgage?
-If so, a rent-to-own lease can give you more time to raise your score.
+If a low credit score is stopping you from getting a mortgage, a rent-to-own lease can give you more time to raise your score.
 But you won’t benefit from the extra time a rent-to-own agreement offers if you don’t plan on working to improve your credit score.

 - You’re frequently late on rent.
-Many rent-to-own leases stipulate that you lose your monthly rent credit if you’re late paying your rent, even by a day or two.
-If you’re the type of person who’s always paying late, you might want to save a few months’ worth of rent before you sign on a rent-to-own lease.
+Many rent-to-own leases stipulate that you’ll lose your monthly rent credit if your rent payment is ever late, even by a day or two.
+To avoid late payments, consider saving a few months’ rent before you sign a rent-to-own lease.
 And if you feel unsure about your ability to make on-time rent payments, you may encounter the same issue with your monthly mortgage payments.